Beyond-jQuery/book/manuscript/events.md

 In other words, all event handlers attached to elements with React are promoted to a single delegated event handler on a common parent element.
 Perhaps you still don't see an instance where delegated event handlers are appropriate.
 In the rest of this section, I'll focus on a simple example that demonstrates the power of event delegation.

 Suppose you have a list filled with list items, each with a button that removes an item from the list.
 You _could_ attach a click handler to each individual list item's button.
 But doesn't it seem like the wrong approach to loop over all of the button elements and attach the very same click handler function to each?
 You may argue that this is not unreasonable, and even easy to accomplish.
 But what if new items can added to this list dynamically after the initial page load.
-Now attaching a new event handler to each new list item, as it is added, becomes less appealing.
+Now attaching a new event handler to each new list item, after it is added, becomes less appealing.

 The best solution here is to use event delegation.
 In other words, attach one click handler to the list element.
 When any of the delete buttons inside of the list item elements are clicked, the event will bubble up to the list element.
 At this point, your one event handler will be hit and you can easily determine, by inspecting the event object, which list item was clicked and respond appropriately by removing the associated list item.
 Below, we're using some text to make our delete buttons more accessible, as well as close/remove icons from the [Ionicons site][ionicons] to enhance the appearance of our buttons.